nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Examples**:
 * `delete 2` deletes the 2nd client in the currently displayed list.
   <br><br>
-* To more easily delete policies of a specific client "Charlotte Chan", `delete` can be used in conjunction with `find`.
+* To easily delete a specific client "Charlotte Chan", `delete` can be used in conjunction with `find`.
     * First, use `find n/Charlotte Chan`.
 Assuming there is only one Charlotte Chan in the client book, she will be the client at index 1 after we run the command.
     * After we get the filtered list, use `delete 1` to delete the client at index 1, which is